Almost Isotropy-Maximal Manifolds of Non-negative Curvature: The Proof of Theorem

+In both of the above cases, by Proposition \ref{lstd}, we see that $\widetilde{F}/T^{k}$ and all of its faces are diffeomorphic to disks, after smoothing the corners.
+A similar argument as in the proof of Theorem \ref{Ftilde} then gives us that $F/T^k$ and all of its faces are diffeomorphic to disks, after smoothing the corners.

-Note that the $T^n$ extended action on $F$ commutes with the $\lambda(F)$ action on $F$, since the latter is trivial.
-To see that the action now extends to $D(F)$, note that the $\lambda(F)$ action fixes $F$ and acts on the normal space to $F$ by rotating the fibers.
-As in the proof of Proposition 3.6 \cite{GGSpi}, we see that this gives us a $T^{n+1}$ action on $\nu(F)$ and hence on $D(F)$ via the exponential map.
+Note that the extended $T^k$-action on $F$ commutes with the $C$-action on $F$, since the latter action is trivial.
+To see that the action now extends to $D(F)$, note that the $C$-action acts on the normal space to $F$ by rotating the fibers.
+As in the proof of Proposition 3.6 \cite{GGSpi}, we see that this gives us the desired (almost) effective $T^{k+1}$-action on $\nu(F)$ and hence on $D(F)$ via the exponential map.
+Since $F/T^k$ and all of its faces are diffeomorphic to disks, after smoothing the corners, we may argue as in Step 4 of the proof of Theorem \ref{6.1analog} to see that $D(F)/T$ and all of its faces are diffeomorphic to disks, after smoothing the corners.